circleci/circleci-docs/jekyll/_cci2/ip-ranges.md

 IP ranges usage is visible in the "Plan Usage" page of the CircleCI app:

 ![Screenshot showing the location of the IP ranges feature]({{ site.baseurl }}/assets/img/docs/ip-ranges.png)

+The IP ranges usage value in the "Plan Usage" page of the CircleCI app represents the raw number of bytes in or out of the Docker container during execution of a job with IP ranges enabled.

+This number includes your overall Network Transfer (the sum of all Network Transfer triggered by projects shown in the table on the “Network tab”) _and_ any other bytes that go in or out of the Docker container.
+Use [managing network and storage](https://circleci.com/docs/2.0/persist-data/#managing-network-and-storage-use) for tips to reduce your Network Transfer.
+Data used to pull in the Docker image to the container before the job starts executing will _not incur usage costs_ for jobs with IP ranges enabled.

 ## AWS and GCP IP Addresses
 {: #awsandgcpipaddresses }